Skip to main content

 Error taxonomy

-Every runtime / tool failure is classified (the Cursor model): a failure is mapped to a baseline of expected classes; anything that doesn’t match is Unknown, and an Unknown is treated as a harness bug, surfaced as an alert (a flagged error event plus an error-level structured log) rather than silently swallowed.
+Every runtime / tool failure is classified: a failure is mapped to a baseline of expected classes; anything that doesn’t match is Unknown, and an Unknown is treated as a harness bug, surfaced as an alert (a flagged error event plus an error-level structured log) rather than silently swallowed.
 Expected classes get baselined per runtime so anomalies in their rate can be alerted on later; an Unknown alerts immediately.

 Classes